New Victorian Specialist disability accommodation (SDA) residency agreements under the Residential Tenancies Act 1997 are now available.

 An SDA resident is someone who is an NDIS participant residing in an SDA enrolled dwelling, and who receives an SDA payment as part of their NDIS support plan.

-- For current residents - residential statements under the Disability Act remain in place until SDA residency agreements or residential tenancy agreements are in place.
-This must occur before 1 January 2020.
+- For current residents - residential statements under the Disability Act remain in place until SDA residency agreements or residential rental agreements are in place.

-- From late August, vacancies will be offered under the type of residency agreement in place for existing resident/s in the dwelling.
+- Vacancies will be offered under the type of agreement in place for existing residents in a shared dwelling.

 A Community Visitor is a volunteer, empowered by the Disability Act to visit NDIS dwellings including: